Can I refuse a smart meter?

 Meters need to be replaced every 10 to 20 years

-• Some older Economy 7 meters are set to stop working next year
+Some older Economy 7 meters are set to stop working this year

 Can you change back from a smart meter?

 Once you've had a smart meter installed, you can't switch back to a traditional meter.
 This includes moving into a property that already has one.
-Old traditional meters aren't being manufactured or refurbished anymore and there's not many of them lying around.
-So once you've got a smart meter, there's no going back.
+Old traditional meters aren't being manufactured or refurbished anymore, and there aren't many left.
+So once you've got a smart meter, usually there's no going back.

-If you really don’t want a smart meter, you can ask for it to be put in dumb mode
+If you're forced to get one (and really don't want it), you can ask for it to be put in 'dumb' mode

 If you do end up with a smart meter and you really don't want one, your only option is to request your supplier puts it into 'dumb mode'.